 Demonstrating loyalty, a willingness to take on a heavy workload, and a powerful combination of digital and traditional leadership skills, Gen X is a pool of highly capable leaders.
 However, they are in danger of being overlooked, overworked, and overstressed.
 Organisations that want to keep and develop their Gen X leaders should use wellbeing platforms to gain insights into the wellbeing of their employees proactively, rather than reactively.
 Organisations should also:

 - Encourage leaders to challenge the workplace status quo

 - Leverage the latest in wellness technology to support traditional development.

 We understand that the goals and needs of employees, including those of Generation X, are ever-changing.
-It is important to continuously review the effect our wellbeing programmes has within the organisation.
+It is important to continuously review the effect our wellbeing programmes have within the organisation.
 By reviewing the programme, we can identify and analyse the data that has been gathered since its adoption.
-The components of a company regularly change and approach to employee wellbeing should be continuously altered to ensure those changes are being proactively responded to.
+The components of a company regularly change and the approach to employee wellbeing should be continuously altered.
+This is in order to ensure those changes are being proactively responded to.